mrkaleArduinoLib/gbj_appbucket/README.md

 None

 #### Returns
-Time in seconds since recent bucket tips.
-The maximal rain offset is 4,294,967.295 seconds, which is 49 days, 17 hours, and 2.79 minutes.
-After that period without rain the offset overflows and is reset to zero.
+Time in seconds since recent bucket tip.

 #### See also
 [setDelay()](#setDelay)